TheDeckOfManyStrings/animatedanxiety/README.md

 ## Performance Considerations

-### WARNING: THIS MODULE MAY RUN SLOW ON SOME MACHINES.
-For users experiencing slowness, consider asking them to turn off the module in their settings using the master toggle.
-Other players in the game will not be affected.

 - All animations are optimized for performance
 - Effects are client-side only
 - Players can individually adjust or disable effects
 - Automatic cleanup of unused animations

+### WARNING: THIS MODULE MAY RUN SLOW ON SOME MACHINES.

+- For users experiencing slowness, consider asking them to turn off the module in their settings using the master toggle.
+Other players in the game will not be affected.
+Please also consider submitting a bug report on the github page!

 ## Troubleshooting